 Memory Snippet of the Week #32

 This week’s memory snippet evolved into a number of old memory snippets from my Primary 4-6 school, Rosyth Primary School, after entering the GEP.
 These snippets took place between 1994 and 1996 when I was there.
 I focused on memories that happened outside of actual class time, though even with that it’s hardly an exhaustive list.
 I’m sure I can think of more given more time.
 To give some background context though, I don’t remember what class numbering the rest of the school had, but our GEP classes were “numbered” 4D1 and 4D2, 5D1 and 5D2, and 6D1 and 6D2, for each of the three years that I was there.
 I was in 4D1, 5D1, and then 6D2, and at least two of the classes I was in (4D1 and 6D2) were all-boys classes as there weren’t many girls registered with the GEP in the school at the time, so they were all in the other class, which was mixed-gender.
-I don’t remember if I was in the all-boys class for all three years or not, though.
-But as can probably be surmised, I wasn’t very happy with this, although I couldn’t quite place why and just thought that I was weird.
+I don’t remember if I was in the all-boys class for all three years or not, though I do not believe this was the case.
+But as can probably be surmised from my eventual gender transition, I wasn’t very happy with this, although I couldn’t quite place why and just thought that I was weird.

 I actually took French classes after school for all three years of my Rosyth academic career.
-This was something like after school for a couple hours every Wednesday, and a number of us (several of us from the GEP classes even, I don’t recall if there were any non-GEP students) would gather at a classroom and a teacher would teach us basic things like numbers and masculine/femining words in French.
+This took place in a spare, ground-floor classroom on the school grounds after school for a couple hours every Wednesday, and a number of us (several of us from the GEP classes even, I don’t recall if there were any non-GEP students) would sit somewhat attentively as a teacher taught us basic things like numbers and masculine/femining words in French.
 I don’t believe clubs were compulsory in primary school, and I don’t even think this was really considered a school club, but nonetheless that was what I did.
-I also remember Eileen taking the class, and we would occasionally torment her a little while waiting outside the classroom for the teacher, by finding little pebbles and dropping them down the back of her pinafore until she got annoyed at us.
+I also remember Eileen taking the class, and we would occasionally torment her a little while waiting outside the classroom for the teacher, by finding little pebbles or empty drink tetra-paks and dropping them down the back of her pinafore until she got annoyed at us.
 Sorry!
 This pinafore uniform has interestingly featured in my dream a couple of times since my transition, including Sep 01 2021, and Apr 20 2022, from a quick search through my dream diary.
 It never did at all before I transitioned.

 I did try out for the soccer team in Primary 4.
 But I didn’t get picked, even though in the exhibition game that us hopeful had against the actual soccer team (or maybe their reserve players), I took the ball, ran to the other end of the pitch, and scored a goal.
-I didn’t really understand soccer tactics, nor did I do headers (since I wore glasses), although I usually made a decent defender anyway, but I’m not sure how many 10 year olds play the sport for more than fun at that point.
-I thought the coach and team was pretty rude and elitist for not letting whoever wanted to join do so, though.
+I didn’t really understand soccer tactics, nor did I do headers (since I wore glasses), although I usually made a decent defender anyway, but I’m not sure how many 10 year olds play the sport for more than fun at that point in their lives.
+I thought the coach and team were pretty rude and elitist for not letting whoever wanted to join do so, though.
 These school clubs were more interested in picking already “good” players and forming a “winning” team, than being a place where 10-12 year old kids interested in the sport could play and learn tactics and stuff, and I recognized this at the time and was mad.
 This was moot in the end anyway though since Dunman High, my secondary school, didn’t even have a soccer team.
-I remember the basketball team was the same way — though I had no interest in joining that one, I remember having to do “trials” anyway so they could pick the best, and I remember hearing that they wanted the tallest person in class, Jonathan, to join them.
-For my trial, I ran to the net, stopped, and threw the ball upwards, and called it a day.
+I remember the basketball team was the same way — though I had no interest in joining that one, I remember having to do “trials” anyway so they could pick the best, and I remember hearing that they wanted the tallest person in class, Jonathan, to join them purely because he was so tall.
+For my trial, I ran to a spot just below the net, stopped, threw the ball upwards awkwardly, and called it a day.

 I remember staying late many other days waiting for Dad to finish work and pick me up, and I would wander around the school grounds, occasionally hunting in the drains and under the vending machines for stray coins.
 I never spent that money, I had the idea of just washing and depositing it all into a box at home to see how much I could collect in a year.
 I think it was around the ballpark of $10 per year.
 I remember the canteens and foyer, the washrooms near those two places, and the main hall and the teacher’s room just above, and up until a couple years ago I used to irregularly dream about this building setup.
 When my dreams mention a staff room (Dec 06 2017, Jan 19 2022, Apr 16 2022), it usually refers to some version of this teacher’s room and corridor setup.